osg-htc/user-school-2018/docs/materials/day2/part1-ex2-login-scp.md

 Tuesday Exercise 1.2: Log in to the OSG Submit Machine
 ======================================================

-The goal of this exercise is to log on to a different submit host so that you can start submitting jobs into the OSG instead of the local cluster here at UW-Madison.
+The goal of this exercise is to log in to a different submit host so that you can start submitting jobs into the OSG instead of the local cluster here at UW-Madison.
 Additionally, you will learn about the `tar` and `scp` commands, which will allow you to efficiently copy files between the two submit nodes.